steemit/smt-whitepaper/cbt-manual/manual.md

 Funds in the account will then be inaccessible and it will operate completely autonomously.

 TODO:  Specify fee percentage, fee beneficiary

-### Whitelist

-Some ICO's want to do KYC or some other form of due diligence on customers.
-Charles Hoskinson's Japan coin (TODO:  what is this project called?) falls into this category.

-This is going to be complicated to support, let's skip it.

 ### Multi-stage ICO